 Water clarity, an indicator of water quality, is a loosely defined term generally related to how far one can see in a water body.
 Most commonly, this is measured using a Secchi disk, a 20-cm diameter white disk that is lowered into the water until it just disappears.
 That depth (in ft, cm, or m) is termed the “Secchi depth” (SD).

 Using Landsat satellite imagery, we have been using procedures described on the methods page to classify the water clarity of all lakes 20 acres (8 hectares) or larger in the state of Minnesota.
 Using traditional image processing methods we completed eight mappings (or censuses) of Minnesota lake water clarity for the nominal years 1985, 1990, 1995, 2000, 2005, 2008, 2011, and 2015.
 For these early assessments, we used empirical methods and in situ Secchi calibration data which generally yielded R2 values in the range of 0.80-0.90.
 This work was published (Olmanson et al. 2008) in Remote Sensing of Environment.

-More recently the automated high performance computing methods described on the Methods – Near real-time monitoring page have been used to generate classifications six more classifications of 2017 to 2022 Landsat and Sentinel images.
-A map for 2022 is below and all of the years from 1985 to 2022 are in the LakeBrowser.
+More recently the automated high-performance computing methods described on the Methods – Near real-time monitoring page have been used to generate lake clarity classifications of 2017 to 2022 Landsat and Sentinel images.
+A map for 2022 is below and all of the years from 1985 to 2021 are in the LakeBrowser.

 Temporal Trends and Geographic Patterns

 We now have the capability to visualize and analyze temporal trends and spatial patterns of lake water quality over large geographic areas.
 A sequence of classification of lake clarity for the Upper Midwest from 2014 to 2019 is shown in the following animation.